 You can walk through ancient streets, check out the famous Trinity College, and even see the Book of Kells.
 It’s also super friendly and has lots of places to grab a bite or listen to live music.

 But what’s awesome is you’re never far from nature.
-Just outside the city, you can hike in the Wicklow Mountains, and see gorgeous views.
-So, if you dig exploring city life and getting a taste of the great outdoors, Dublin’s the place to be.
+Just outside the city, you can hike in the Wicklow Mountains and see gorgeous views.
+So, if you are digging to explore city life and get a taste of the great outdoors, Dublin’s the place to be.

-From the Book of Kells housed in Trinity College to the bustling atmosphere of Temple Bar, Dublin offers a rich cultural experiences, making it an unmissable destination on any traveller’s list.
+From the Book of Kells housed in Trinity College to the bustling atmosphere of Temple Bar, Dublin offers exciting cultural experiences, making it an unmissable destination.

 Since you’ll have plenty of time in Dublin, I recommend you also explore the Southeast region of Ireland.
 The coastal cities of Wexford, Waterford, and Arklow are charming places if you want to get out of crowded and touristy areas.